rfg74/rfg74.github.io/Lab5.md

 # Lab 5

-For this lab, I have opted to implement a PID controller into my system.

 ## Prelab

 In order to simplify debugging, I first determined the method I would use to send and recieve data over Bluetooth.
 To accomplish this, I initialized three Arduino cases.